imixs/imixs-cloud/doc/SETUP.md

 	$ sudo kubeadm reset

 The last output form the protocol shows you the join token needed to setup a worker node.
-If you forgot to note the join token run:
+If you forgot to note the join token you can run the following command:

 	$ sudo kubeadm token create --print-join-command

 ### Setup kubectl on a Server

+*kubectl* is the commandline tool of kubernetes.
+We use *kubectl* to administration *Imixs-Cloud* and to create, update or delete resources and applications into the cluster.

-To make kubectl work for your non-root user, run these commands, which are also part of the kubeadm init output:
+To make kubectl work for your non-root user, run these commands on your master node.
+(These commands are also part of the kubeadm init output):

 	$ mkdir -p $HOME/.kube
 	$ sudo cp -i /etc/kubernetes/admin.conf $HOME/.kube/config
 	$ sudo chown $(id -u):$(id -g) $HOME/.kube/config

 This will copy the configuration of your master node into the kubernetes config directory ./kube of your home directory.
+Now you can administrate your kubernetes cluster as a non-root user.

 ### Setup a flannel network

+Befor your start to setup your first worker node you first need to install a kubernetes cluster network.
-Next, deploy the flannel network to the kubernetes cluster using the kubectl command.
+To deploy the flannel network to the kubernetes cluster run the following kubectl command:

 	$ kubectl apply -f https://raw.githubusercontent.com/coreos/flannel/master/Documentation/kube-flannel.yml